-Stokes Castle in Austin Nevada is a tower built out of huge granite rock blocks.
-The Castle was built by mining baron Anson Phelps Stokes in 1986.
-Designed as a summer residence the castle was only used for a few months.
-Soon after completion of the tower Anson Stokes sold the nearby mine along with the surrounding property and the castle.
+Stokes Castle in Austin, Nevada, is a tower built out of massive granite rock blocks.
+Mining baron Anson Phelps Stokes built the Castle in 1897.
+Designed as a summer residence, the Castle was only used for a few months.
+Soon after the tower’s completion, Anson Stokes sold the nearby mine, the surrounding property, and the Castle.

-Over the years, Stokes Castle fell into disrepair passing through the hands of several owners.
-At one time there were plans to move the castle to Las Vegas at a tourist attraction, but the deal never materialized.
-Today the castle is not much more than a shell.
-The roof and all floors have collapsed and the balconies are long gone.
+Over the years, Stokes Castle fell into disrepair, passing through the hands of several owners.
+There were plans to move the Castle to Las Vegas as a tourist attraction at one time, but the deal never materialized.
+Today the Castle is not much more than a shell.
+The roof and all floors have collapsed, and the balconies are long gone.

 Stokes Castle is listed on the National Register of Historic Places.
-Nearby the tower you can find the remains of the silver mines that drew Anson Stokes to the area.
-In a valley below the tower, there are a few foundations from the mining camp of Clifton.
+Nearby the tower, you can find the remains of the silver mines that drew Anson Stokes to the area.
+In a valley below the building, there are a few foundations from the mining camp of Clifton.
 Most residents moved to the larger town of Austin when the Clifton mill shut down.
-If you take Big Creek road off Highway 50 you will find what is left of Clifton.
+If you take Big Creek road off Highway 50, you will find what is left of Clifton.

 Stokes Castle sits on a hill overlooking the rural Nevada town of Austin.
 Most folks visit this historic mining town while traveling along the “The Loneliest Road in America” route 50.
 Austin is a living ghost town with only a few hundred residents.
-The town is rich in history with several historic attractions including Stokes Castle, several historic churches, and the International Hotel, the oldest in Nevada.
+The city is rich in history with several historical attractions, including Stokes Castle, several churches, and the International Hotel, the oldest in Nevada.

-Austin has a few restaurants, even fewer lodging options, however, there are several nearby campgrounds and RV parks if you wish to stay in the area and explore.
+Austin has a few restaurants and even fewer lodging options.
+However, there are several nearby campgrounds and RV parks if you wish to stay in the area and explore.

 Getting to Stokes Castle Austin Nevada